Meet the BookBitch™

 My dream is to write a novel, to be published someday, but so far I am lacking what I call the 3 D’s…drive, determination and discipline.
 My goal is to be the Grandma Moses of writers.

-I’m a reference librarian and the author liaison for the Palm Beach County Library System.
+For eighteen years I was with the Palm Beach County Library System, first as a library associate in circulation, then as a reference librarian.
+I was also the author liaison for the county library system.
 Prior to the library gig I was a bookseller for Borders for seven years.
 I contributed a chapter entitled “Readers’ Advisory in the Real World” for a book called Nonfiction Readers’ Advisory, edited by Robert Burgin.
-I review crime fiction for Booklist, and chicklit for Library Journal.
+I also contributed to Gather ‘Round the Table: Food Literacy Programs, Resources and Ideas for Libraries, Nonfiction Readers’ Advisory and am under contract with ALA to write a book on Adrenalin Reads.
+They have been incredibly patient with me; due to several eye surgeries, my deadline has long since passed.
+I review women”s fiction and contemporary romance for Library Journal, and crime fiction for Booklist.
 I have my B.A. in English Literature and my M.S. in Library & Information Science.

-I’m 60 years old and married for 37 years to the love of my life.
-I have a 33 year old son and a 26 year old daughter.
-I also share my home with my sweet Birman, Loki (right).
+I’m 60 years old and married for 38 years to the love of my life.
+I have a 34 year old son, a beautiful, brilliant daughter-in-law, and a 27 year old daughter.
+I share my home with my sweet Birman, Loki (right).
 We lost Edgar (left,) our criminally insane cat, in 2018.

 I have no corporate sponsors, so I feel free to like or dislike books regardless of publisher or author and I can happily praise or bash anyone or anything I like without fear of repercussion or reprisal, or having anyone wonder where my interests lie.